 Tip #16 Calculating the right number of briquettes to use.
 To calculate the necessary number of coals, cover the fire grate with an even layer of charcoal briquettes, edges touching, the number of briquettes needed to cover the grate is the exact number you will need to get the fire started.
 A good rule is to add 5 to 6 briquettes every hour to maintain a constant temperature by placing them directly on the existing hot coals.
 If using an indirect cooking method space the briquettes on either side of the grill.

 Tip #17 Preheated briquettes - You can get a jump on the grilling process when needing additional briquettes to an existing grill session.
 Take a chimney starter and add 8 to 10 briquettes.
 Light the briquettes the standard way using newspaper or any flammable paper.
 Limit the use of materials containing dies or inks or cloth simply because they can give off odors or transfer trace amounts of these items to the briquettes and onto your meal.
 Once the briquettes have cooked down for about 10 to 15 minutes take a long pair of tongs and remove the briquettes one by one and layer them on your existing coals.

-Tip #18 There are 11 Essential items that support the 40+ Grilling Tips you may need for your next barbecue when having family and friends join.
+Tip #18 There are 11 Essential items that support the 40+ BBQ Tips you may need for your next barbecue when having family and friends join.

 1. Portable vented grill, cleaned grill grates

 2. Charcoal, lighter fluid, matches (some manufacturers sell small bags of briquettes designed for one use: burn them, bag and all--no lighter fluid required)

 3. Barbeque tools: tongs, metal spatula, grill rack, oven mitts, apron to protect against spatter and grill contact

 4. Grill spray such as PAM or spray oil to assist in removing cooked foods from the grill